osama-amer60/intel-dashboard/README.md

 - Interactive dashboard with filtering by sector and country
 - Intel list and detail pages with related items
 - Charts for sector distribution and country progress
+- Route-specific layouts for dashboard and detail pages with dedicated headers
 - Serverless API routes under `app/api/*`
 - Type-safe development with TypeScript (strict mode)
 - Data fetching/cache with @tanstack/react-query